-In order to stay competitive in today’s fast paced manufacturing industry, manufacturers must evolve beyond simply tracking defects, failures and corrections, and start integrating quality management practices that prevent errors.
+In order to stay competitive in today’s fast-paced manufacturing industry, manufacturers must evolve beyond simply tracking defects, failures, and corrections, and start integrating quality management practices that prevent errors.
 To do this effectively companies must incorporate a Manufacturing Execution System (MES) into their current operations.
-Unfortunately, we often hear executive and managers resist the need to implement such a system, listing an array of reasons as to why they feel it is not necessary.
+Unfortunately, we often hear executives and managers resist the need to implement such a system, listing an array of reasons as to why they feel it is not necessary.

 In order to help encourage such managers and improve manufacturing processes across all complex manufacturing industries, we’ve summarized here the top 3 common myths about MES.

 Myth 1: “We can create a better manufacturing execution system on our own.”

 The struggles of teams developing and maintaining custom home-grown systems is well documented by industry analysts and manufacturers that eventually moved to commercial-off-the-shelf (COTS) solutions.
 Creating a manufacturing execution system in-house all but ensures the team will deviate from their core manufacturing and IT competencies into software development and maintenance, both which require huge investments into technology and skills to keep the application working.
 Resources and costs will now be diverted towards developing and maintaining the solution rather than focusing on the fundamental manufacturing practice.

 Upgrades often become extremely difficult to implement because homegrown solutions are highly customized solutions without necessarily a lot of thought into long term architecture and scalability strategy.
 Often custom solutions from different divisions might be boot-strapped together.
 Because each custom system was designed separately on different platforms, upgrades to one system can easily break the loose connections in place between them.
 Data might not flow from one system to the next very smoothly with inconsistency in naming conventions, data lengths and units of measure.requiring hours of custom coding translations.